Kkavyanjali: Plot

 Kkavya Nanda, a charming and eligible young man, is the only son of the late Mayank Nanda (Ronit Roy) and his wife, Nitya Nanda (Amrita Singh).
-He is the sole heir to more than half of the Nanda group of industries.
+He is the sole heir to more than half of the Nanda Group of Industries.

 Kkavya is coming back to India after many years and everyone in the close-knit joint family is eagerly awaiting his return.
 A series of parties and celebrations have been planned to welcome him.
-And in one such party, Kkavya sees a beautiful girl who leaves a lasting impression on his mind.
+And in one such party, Kkavya sees a girl who leaves a lasting impression on his mind.

 After this first encounter, he repeatedly sees the same girl in various places, but is not able to speak to her on all occasions.
 However, her memory haunts him and eventually, he finds himself falling in love with this mysterious woman.

-It's been a year since Kkavya's death.
-Anjali has become a stronger person.
-She is performing Kkavya's duties in the family and is looking after the family business as well.
-It's the perfect match of a modern woman, who is also traditional.
+After a year of Kkavya's death, Anjali becomes a stronger person.
+She starts performing Kkavya's duties in the family and looking after the family business.

 Then a lookalike of Kkavya named Soham (Eijaz Khan) enters the program, Anjali had made it up to the family that he is Kkavya so she can find the murderer of Kkavya.
 Soham seems to be an evil character initially.

 However soon after, Soham finds out about Kkavya's killer who was Yug.
 Soham decides to prove to Anjali that the killer is Yug (Hiten Tejwani) but Yug tries to blame Kkavya and Nitya's death on Shaurya but everything is found out by Soham and he brings proof and Yug kills himself.

 Soon after that Soham realises that he loves Anjali but so does Shaurya.
 Anjali also starts to love him and Shaurya sees this in their eyes so when Shaurya and Anjali are about to get married, Shaurya stops the wedding and says bad stuff about Anjali and Soham says out loud Anjali is not and he also shouts out that he loves her.
 Shaurya said he knew as it was his plan to bring out his feelings.
 Then Soham and Anjali get married and live happily ever after with the blessings of the family.